TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 10/Job 10.5.md

 ---

-Are thy days as the days of man, Or thy years as man's days,
+Are your days as the days of mortals, or your years as man's years,